About "USF" and "E-rate" Discounts

 You can find more information about this program and the application process at the Schools and Libraries Division (SLD) website, which is one of the programs administered by the Universal Service Administrative Company (USAC).
 See also the following resources for related information:

-- ALA Universal Service page.
+- What is E-rate?
 The American Library Association maintains these pages with extensive information about the background of the USF, the ALA e-rate task force, ALA filings related to e-rate, and relevant publications (in PDF format).

 - "Rethinking the E-Rate".
 Article by Carrie Lowe for American Libraries, October 2008